Stamford School: History

 From 1975, Lincolnshire County Council purchased places at Stamford School and Stamford High School on the basis that Stamford had no LEA grammar school (unlike the county's other towns).
 This local form of the Assisted Places Scheme provided funding to send children to the two schools that were formerly direct-grant grammars.
 The national Assisted Places Scheme was ended by the Labour government in 1997 but the Stamford arrangements remained in place as an increasingly protracted transitional arrangement.
 In 2006, Lincolnshire County Council agreed to taper down from 50 the number of county scholarships to the Stamford Endowed Schools so that there would be no new scholarships from 2012.

-In recent years, the two schools have been united under the leadership of a single principal as the Stamford Endowed Schools.
-This organisation now comprises Stamford Junior School, a co-educational establishment for pupils aged between 2 and 11 years, Stamford School for boys aged 11–18, and Stamford High School catering for girls of the same age group.
-Sixth Form teaching is carried out jointly between Stamford School and Stamford High School.
-Stamford will become co-educational from September 2023 and will be fully co-educational in every year group from September 2024.
+In recent years, the two schools were united under the leadership of a single principal as the Stamford Endowed Schools.
+This organisation comprised Stamford Junior School, a co-educational establishment for pupils aged between 2 and 11 years and Stamford School and Stamford High School for students aged 11–18.
+Sixth form teaching was carried out jointly between Stamford School and Stamford High School.
+This was referred to as the diamond school model.

-Stamford School has four senior (Y10–Y13) houses.
-These are called Brazenose, Radcliffe, Ancaster and Exeter.
-There are also four junior house systems, each the same colour as their senior counterparts, and these are named St Peter's, St Paul's, Willoughby and Cecil.
-There are also three boarding houses: Byard, for boys aged 11 to 14; St Paul's, for boys aged 14 – 16; and Browne, which houses boys aged 16 to 18.
-The four junior (Y7–Y9) houses are Cecil (feeder house to Exeter), Willoughby (feeder house to Ancaster), St Paul's (feeder house to Radcliffe) and St Peter’s (feeder house to Brazenose).
-Brazenose and Radcliffe traditionally housed town boys, while Ancaster and Exeter accommodated boys who lived respectively north and south of the River Welland.
-Additional boarding houses within the Stamford Endowed Schools are St Michael's (boys and girls 8–11), St Martin's (girls 11-13), Welland (girls 13–16) and Park (girls 16–18).
+In 2012 the Memorial Sports Centre was opened by Lord Sebastian Coe.
+The facility contains a 25m swimming pool, replacing the outdoor Memorial Swimming Pool which opened in 1956.
+This was followed by the opening of the multi-million pound Wothorpe Sports Centre in 2022, built opposite Stamford Junior School on Wothorpe Road.

+Stamford Endowed Schools became co-educational from September 2023 and fully co-educational in every year group from 2024.
+The High School site is now used as the Sixth Form campus, named 'St Martin's'.

 Since 1885 The Stamfordian has been the school magazine of Stamford School.
 Currently published annually in the Autumn term, it provides for current pupils and parents as well as Old Stamfordians and prospective parents an account of a year in the life of the school.

-The school has rivalries with nearby Uppingham School, Oakham School and Oundle School.